kivy/pyjnius/README.md

 Phyjnius
 ========

 Phyjnius is a fork of the [kivy/pyjnius](https://github.com/kivy/pyjnius) project.
-PhyJNIus provides a Java-Python bridge to access Java class as Python class, using JNI and Java reflection.
-PhyJNIus aims to provide a "Pythonic" Java-Python bridge that allows Python developers to use Java libraries efficiently and comfortably.
+Phyjnius provides a Java-Python bridge to access Java class as Python class, using JNI and Java reflection.
+Phyjnius aims to provide a "Pythonic" Java-Python bridge that allows Python developers to use Java libraries efficiently and comfortably.

 PhyJNIus is used by the [ovation](https://github.com/physion/ovation-python) package, a Python API for the [Ovation Scientific Data Management System](ovation.io).